These are the victims of the Florida school shooting

 Luke Hoyer

-Hoyer was named as a victim of the shooting in probable cause documents released on Thursday.
+Hoyer was named as a victim of the shooting by Broward County Sheriff Scott Israel.

 Cara Loughran

-Loughran was named as a victim of the shooting in probable cause documents.
+Loughran was named as a victim of the shooting by Broward County Sheriff Scott Israel.

 Joaquin Oliver

-Oliver was named as a victim of the shooting in probable cause documents.
+Oliver was named as a victim of the shooting by Broward County Sheriff Scott Israel.

 Alaina Petty

-Petty was named as a victim of the shooting in probable cause documents.
+Pollack was named as a victim of the shooting by Broward County Sheriff Scott Israel.

-Helena Ramsey
+Helena Ramsay

-Ramsey was named as a victim of the shooting in probable cause documents.
+Ramsay was named as a victim of the shooting by Broward County Sheriff Scott Israel.

 Alex Schachter

-Schachter was named as a victim of the shooting in probable cause documents.
+Schachter was named as a victim of the shooting by Broward County Sheriff Scott Israel.

 Peter Wang

-Wang was named as a victim of the shooting in probable cause documents.
+Wang was named as a victim of the shooting by Broward County Sheriff Scott Israel.